You have no items in your shopping cart.

 Who uses Nitrox?

-Membrane Systems have dramatically changed the concept of diving with Nitrox.
-The System produces any blend of N202 (Nitrox) from 21% through 40% oxygen by de-nitrogenating (removing nitrogen) instead of enriching standard air with high-pressure oxygen.
-The de-Nitrogenated air is produced by the Low pressure membrane system which in turn feeds a High Pressure compressor, pumping Nitrox directly into a scuba cylinder.
+Semi-permeable membrane systems have dramatically changed the production of enriched air nitrox.
+The system produces any blend of nitrox from 21% to 40% oxygen by denitrogenating (removing nitrogen) breathing air instead of enriching air with pure high-pressure oxygen.
+The denitrogenated air is produced by the low-pressure membrane system which in turn feeds a high-pressure compressor, pumping enriched air nitrox directly into an individual scuba cylinder or a bank of nitrox gas storage tanks.

 SAFER & SIMPLER

-Hazards related to handling, refilling, delivery and proper storage of 100% pure Oxygen cylinders are eliminated.
-Complete "turnkey" operation allows for a preset mix (21-40%) or real time adjustments as you go.
-Mix accurately to one tenth of 1%.
-Simply adjust input pressure to get the desired O2 percentage.
-The mix is monitored real time on the LCD Oxygen analyzer.
+Gone are the hazards related to handling, refilling, delivery and proper storage of pure oxygen cylinders.
+Our complete turnkey nitrox generation system allows for a preset mix (21-40%) or real time, dynamic adjustments as you go by simply adjusting the input pressure to get the desired oxygen percentage output.
+Mix accurately to within 0.1% oxygen content—the mix is monitored in real time by the included LCD oxygen analyzer.

 Only one hour of operator training is required.
-Operator DOES NOT require Gas Blender Certification and total installation is about two hours.
+Operators DO NOT require Gas Blender Certification!

-Decreased risk and liability provide lower live aboard vessel or building insurance premiums.
-Dive boats and buildings where 100% O2 is utilized to blend Nitrox are difficult to insure and have extra fire safety mandates to contend with.
+Enjoy decreased risk, liability and insurance premiums because partial pressure blending of tanks with 100% oxygen is eliminated!
+Dive boats and buildings where pure oxygen is used are difficult to insure and have extra fire safety mandates to contend with.

-No special O2 cleaning or dedicated oxygen clean tanks and equipment are required as the filling procedure never involves mixtures containing above 40% O2.
+No special oxygen cleaning procedures or dedicated oxygen clean tanks or equipment is required as the filling procedure never involves gas mixtures containing more than 40% oxygen (EANx40).

-There is no need for time consuming and complicate blending calculations.
+There is no need for time consuming and complicated blending calculations.

 PRACTICAL & ECONOMICAL

-Filling performance is as fast as your HP compressor.
-When using pure O2 tanks for blending, the last 500 psi of an oxygen tank is often inaccessible.
-High volume output means no wasted resources, no travel to air fill stations and no waiting for fills.
+Fill nitrox tanks as fast as your HP compressor can work.
+When using pure oxygen tanks for blending, the last 500 psi of the oxygen tank is often inaccessible and unusable.
+Our system offers high-volume output with no wasted resources, no travel to air fill stations and no waiting for fills.
 You are in complete control of your air quality.

 Membranes do not have mechanical wear or chemical deterioration.
 If correctly utilized, membrane components last for over 20 years.
 The system will continuously produce from 21% to 40% oxygen.